TritonDataCenter/sdc-cloudapi/docs/index.md

 ## CreateMachine (POST /:login/machines)

-Allows you to provision a machine.
+Allows you to provision an instance.

 If you do not specify a name, CloudAPI will generate a random one for you.

-Your machine will initially be not available for login (SmartDataCenter must provision and boot it); you can poll [GetMachine](#GetMachine) for its status.
+Your instance will initially be not available for login (Triton must provision and boot it); you can poll [GetMachine](#GetMachine) for its status.
 When the `state` field is equal to `running`, you can log in.
-If the machine is a `brand` other than `kvm`, you can usually use any of the SSH keys managed under the [keys section](#keys) of CloudAPI to login as any POSIX user on the OS.
-You can add/remove keys over time, and the machine will automatically work with that set.
+If the instance is a `brand` other than `kvm`, you can usually use any of the SSH keys managed under the [keys section](#keys) of CloudAPI to login as any POSIX user on the OS.
+You can add/remove keys over time, and the instance will automatically work with that set.

-If the the machine has a brand `kvm`, and of a UNIX-derived OS (e.g. Linux), you *must* have keys uploaded before provisioning; that entire set of keys will be written out to `/root/.ssh/authorized_keys` in the new machine, and you can SSH in using one of those keys.
-Changing the keys over time under your account will not affect a running virtual machine in any way; those keys are statically written at provisioning-time only, and you will need to manually manage them on the machine itself.
+If the the instance has a brand `kvm`, and of a UNIX-derived OS (e.g. Linux), you *must* have keys uploaded before provisioning; that entire set of keys will be written out to `/root/.ssh/authorized_keys` in the new instance, and you can SSH in using one of those keys.
+Changing the keys over time under your account will not affect a running hardware virtual machine in any way; those keys are statically written at provisioning-time only, and you will need to manually manage them on the instance itself.

-If the image you create a machine from is set to generate passwords for you, the username/password pairs will be returned in the metadata response as a nested object, like so:
+If the image you create an instance from is set to generate passwords for you, the username/password pairs will be returned in the metadata response as a nested object, like so: